Wystanzeng/codingTest/README.md

 # Background
 This is a coding chanllenge.
-The calculator is designed to calculate the cost and bundle breakdown based on given brands order and budnles.
+The calculator is designed to calculate the cost and bundle breakdown based on given brands orderDetail and budnles.

 Submission format | Format code | Bundles
 ----------------- | ----------- | -------